-When a revised version was "insufficient to accomplish the objectives and terms set forth" in the decree, the consent decree commanded "the that Monitor shall specify revisions or additional items that the County shall incorporate into implementation plan."
+When a revised version was "insufficient to accomplish the objectives and terms set forth" in the decree, the consent decree commanded that "the Monitor shall revisions specify or additional items that the County shall incorporate into implementation plan."
 Consent Decree ¶ 20(d).